sigstore/gitsign/cmd/gitsign-credential-cache/README.md

 - Ephemeral Private Key
 - Fulcio Code Signing certificate + chain

 All data is stored in memory, keyed to your Git working directory (i.e. different repo paths will cache different keys)

 The data that is cached would allow any user with access to sign artifacts as you, until the signing certificate expires, typically in ten minutes.

 ## Usage

 ```
 $ gitsign-credential-cache &
-$ export GITSIGN_CREDENTIAL_CACHE="$HOME/.sigstore/gitsign/cache.sock"
+$ export GITSIGN_CREDENTIAL_CACHE="$HOME/.cache/.sigstore/gitsign/cache.sock"
 $ git commit ...
 ```

+Note: The cache directory will change depending on your OS - the socket file that is used is output by `gitsign-credential-cache` when it is spawned.
+See [os.UserCacheDir](https://pkg.go.dev/os#UserCacheDir) for details on how the cache directory is selected.